sombriks/gh-actions-playground/README.md

 ## 12 - create a commit

-- Modify something in the repo
+- Useful to modify something in the repo as [part of the workflow][48]
 - Does not trigger other workflows
 - Can manipulate several branches, see [checkout action][47] for details.

+## 13 - create comments

+- Useful to report some important result as [part of the workflow][49]
+- Event needed is a pull request

 ## Noteworthy 3rd party actions